taslim19/akn-lib/README.md

 - `akenoai[fast]` → <b> no import Pyrogram error:</b> *There is no current event loop* (<b>Stuck in Streamlit</b>)

 - Example usage:

+  Note: The import path changed from `akenoai import AkenoXToJs` to `akenoai.streamlit import StreamlitToJs` to clearly separate the streamlit integration functionality from the core API.
+The previous import path is now deprecated.
 ```py
 from akenoai.streamlit import StreamlitToJs as js